Sayantan615/AI_Image_Generator/README.md

 OpenAI offers different versions of these models, each with its unique capabilities and use cases.
 Be sure to refer to OpenAI's documentation for details on model selection and API usage.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---